keboola/developers-docs/extend/docker/tutorial/howto.md

 The `ad16195c696d` is a volatile image hash which is used to refer to the image and can be abbreviated to first three characters (`ad1` in this case).
-Additionally, you can name the image by passing the `--tag` option, e.g.
+Additionally, you can name the image by passing the `--tag` option, e.g.,

     docker build --tag=my-image .

-After an image has been built, run it using `docker run ad1` or
+After the image has been built, run it using `docker run ad1` or

     docker run my-image .